omahs/ouroboros-network/ouroboros-consensus/docs/Testing.md

 Since this library is used throughout all tests, I've not added that line count to any of the other statistics.
 The test suite for the library is minute, a mere 140 loc.

-## The storage layer (`test-storage` test suite)
-### The Immutable DB (`Test.Ouroboros.Storage.ImmutableDB`)

-The immutable DB bundles a (configurable) number of blocks into "chunk files".
-By design, chunk files are literally just the raw blocks, one after the other, so that we can efficiently support binary streaming of blocks.

-Every chunk file is accompanied by two indices: a _primary_ index that for each slot in the chunk file provides an offset into a _secondary_ index, which stores some derived information about the blocks in the chunk file for improved performance.
-Both the primary and the secondary index can be reconstructed from the chunk file itself.

-The tests for the immutable DB consist of a handful of unit tests, a set of property tests of the primary index, and then the main event, model based checking.

-**Stats.** The implementation is 6000 loc.
-The tests are 2700 loc.

-#### The primary index (`Test.Ouroboros.Storage.ImmutableDB.Primary`)

-This is a sequence of relatively simple property tests:

-* Writing a primary index to disk and then reading it again is an identity operation (`prop_write_load`)
-* We can create new primary indices by appending new entries to them (`prop_open_appendOffsets_load`)
-* We can truncate primary indices to particular slot.
-* Finding and reporting "filled slots" (not all slots in a chunk file, and hence in a primary index, need to contain a block) works as expected.
-* Reconstructing a primary index from the same data results in the same primary index.

-Of course, these (and all other) property tests are QuickCheck based and so generate random indices, random slot numbers, etc., and come with a proper shrinker.

 ## Miscellanous tests (`test-consensus` test suite)

 This test suite contains tests for a number of components of the rest of the